 Helping You Protect Your Assets

-When a couple has a prenuptial or post-nuptial agreement prepared it is sometimes because one or both spouses has an interest in property that she or he may want to ensure does not come under the control of a judge in the event of a divorce, legal separation or death.
+When a couple has a prenuptial agreement or postnuptial agreement, it is sometimes because one or both spouses has an interest in property that she or he may want to ensure does not come under the control of a judge in the event of a divorce, legal separation or death.
 Sometimes it is a family business, a house, or a trust.
-While these assets may be considered ‘non-marital’ assets in a divorce or legal separation, there are times when ‘non-marital’ assets can be brought into the property division process, especially when those assets put the spouse with few assets at a
+While these assets may be considered ‘non-marital’ assets in a divorce or legal separation, there are times when ‘non-marital’ assets can be brought into the property division process, especially when those assets put the spouse with few assets at a disadvantage.

-Can a Court Reject a Prenuptial or Post-Nuptial Agreement?
+Can a Family Court Reject a Prenuptial or Post-Nuptial Agreement?

 There are times when a prenuptial agreement or postnuptial agreement can be rejected by the Family Court.
 For example, a Court can reject a prenuptial agreement or postnuptial agreement if the Court believes that one of the spouses did not have enough opportunity to seek legal counsel before signing the agreement.